 Your Name, Residential Facility, Room number

 Fairbanks, AK 99775 USA

 You can enter the United States up to 30 days before the start of your program, as listed on your I-20.
 Your official program start date is the first day of classes; however, we expect to arrive a few days earlier so that you can attend the mandatory international student orientation.
 Please note, on-campus housing is generally not available before the beginning of orientation, so if you plan on arriving before orientation, you will have to arrange off-campus housing until on-campus housing opens.

 That depends on how much time and money you have!
 It is 581 kilometers (361 miles) from the Ted Stevens Anchorage International Airport to the UAF Campus, and it takes between 6.5 and 7 hours to drive.
-The drive is beautiful, and the trip takes you through Denali National Park, past Mt.
-McKinley/Denali (the tallest mountain on the North American continent), but going by taxi or railway will most likely cost you more than flying to Fairbanks.
+The drive is beautiful, and the trip takes you through Denali National Park, past Denali (also know as Mt.
+McKinley which is the tallest mountain on the North American continent), but going by taxi or railway will most likely cost you more than flying to Fairbanks.

 There is no UAF transportation from the airport to campus.
 Taxis are available outside the airport arrival doors.
-The ride will cost about $20.
+The ride should cost under $30.
 Be sure to have cash available (in U.S. dollars), in case you need to take a taxi as not all taxis accept credit cards.
 Ask the driver to take you to UAF Bartlett Hall for Residence Life check-in.

 The Fairbanks Northstar Borough MACS Transit System Yellow Line travels from the airport to the UAF campus Wood Center stop,bus route information.
 A one-way fare is $1.50.
 From the Wood Center stop you may take the campus shuttle to Bartlett Hall and the Residence Life Office for check-in.